Code-Institute-Submissions/RoyoftheRavers-1-v-1-challenge-bet/README.md

 <img src="/assets/images/feedback2.JPG"><br>

 ## Testing
+The HTML code was validated using [this validator](https://validator.w3.org/nu) and showed no errors.
+The JavaScript code was validated using [JS hint](https://jshint.com/).
+A number of undefined variables were identified, these were subsequently identified correctly and no longer appear as errors in the validation tool.<br>

 The following manual testing was carried out.<br><br>
 Validation:
 - First Name field cannot be blank, alert appears (PASS - all five games)